Our simple tips for computer security

 Only use strong and secure passwords

-Every day we make use of many different services, website and applications that are all password protected.
+Every day we make use of many different services, websites and applications that are all password protected.
 With the huge number of passwords we need to come up with and remember, it is easy to take shortcuts and re-use the same insecure passwords for all our accounts.

 The most effective and simple method of keeping data secure is a unique password for every account consisting of upper and lower-case letters, numbers, and special characters.
 As is it a challenge to remember these passwords, we recommend using a password generator to create secure passwords and password management software to keep tabs of them all.